jaspector

 Monday 10:00 AM to 12:30 PM and Wednesday 10:00 AM to 12:30 PM

-Do I need a building permit in Waupun, WI?
+01 Do I need a building permit in Waupun, WI?

 Permit required for re-roofing, re-siding, window replacement, fence permits above threshold, signs, and similar items discussed in the FAQ.

-How much does a building permit cost in Waupun, WI?
+02 How much does a building permit cost in Waupun, WI?

+Building permit fees in Waupun, WI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 minimum plus applicable fees for roof, siding, and window permits..
 Fees are calculated as: Roof/siding/window permits are assessed at $6 per $1,000 construction cost with $50 minimum; fences have a $100 fee plus $45 admin fee..

-How do I apply for a building permit in Waupun, WI?
+03 How do I apply for a building permit in Waupun, WI?

-1. Determine whether the project needs a permit using the FAQ.
+To apply for a building permit in Waupun, WI, follow these steps: 1.
+Determine whether the project needs a permit using the FAQ.
 2. Submit the application and required fee.
 3. Follow any additional plan commission or zoning board process as required.
 4. Obtain permit approval before work proceeds.

-What work is exempt from building permits in Waupun, WI?
+04 What work is exempt from building permits in Waupun, WI?

-How do I schedule a building inspection in Waupun, WI?
+05 How do I schedule a building inspection in Waupun, WI?

-Other cities in Fond du Lac County
+Other jurisdictions in Fond du Lac County.

-View all Fond du Lac County jurisdictions →
+All Fond du Lac County jurisdictions →